nicarley/PythonWeatherAlerts/README.md

 # PyWeatherAlert - Weather Alert Monitor

-PyWeatherAlertGui is a Python desktop application built with PySide6 that monitors weather alerts from the National Weather Service (NWS) for a specified airport ID.
+PyWeatherAlertGui is a Python desktop application built with PySide6 that monitors weather alerts from the National Weather Service (NWS) for a specified location (US zip code or airport ID).
 It provides visual and (optional) audio notifications for new alerts, displays current alerts, shows station forecasts, and allows users to view web-based weather radar or other web sources.
-There is a graphical user interface, and a simple python script that allows you to put your HAM or GMRS Call sign in and nearest NWS airport ID and it will trigger the alert system inside the app.
+There is a graphical user interface, and a simple python script that allows you to put your HAM or GMRS Call sign in and nearest NWS location ID (zip/airport) and it will trigger the alert system inside the app.
 <a href="https://github.com/nicarley/PythonWeatherAlerts/blob/master/resources/pyweather.png?raw=true">
 <img src="https://github.com/nicarley/PythonWeatherAlerts/blob/master/resources/pyweather.png?raw=true" width="800px" />
 </a>